Eastern Idaho Regional Medical Center

 And while our case type may not be consistent with what you'd find in a big-city hospital, our level of care is.

-We're proud to be one of only three hospitals in Idaho to earn national verification as a Level II Trauma Center from the American College of Surgeons (ACS) Committee on Trauma.
-ASC verification - the highest level of achievement for hospital-based programs - is evidence of our commitment to high standards of care for our trauma patients.
+EIRMC is a Level II Trauma Center verified by the American College of Surgeons (ACS) Committee on Trauma.
+ASC verification — the highest level of achievement for hospital-based programs — is evidence of our commitment to high standards of care for our trauma patients.
 Additionally, EIRMC is the second hospital to be state-verified as a Level II Trauma Center, as designated by the State of Idaho.